 And there is a little “gotcha” in the Uniform Guidance that often gets missed by grant recipients…

-- Recipients must be aware that the procurement standards expressly prohibit awarding work to a contractor that develops the specifications, requirements, statement of work, or other related documents that are used to solicit bids.
-The goal with this requirement is to prevent a contractor from unduly influencing the solicitation for goods or services.
+- Recipients must know that the procurement standards expressly prohibit awarding work to a contractor that develops the specifications, requirements, statement of work, or other documents used to solicit bids.
+(This requirement prevents a contractor from unduly influencing the solicitation of goods or services.)

 Some other examples of non-competitive practices include: